Anarcho-capitalism: Philosophy

+An early formulation is the concept of "individual sovereignty", emphasized by the Belgian economist Gustave de Molinari.
+In this framework, sovereignty resides in the individual's absolute ownership of their person and property rather than in the state.
+Consequently, any social need – including the protection of rights – is viewed as a commodity that the individual has the sovereign right to produce personally or purchase from competing private providers in a free market.

-Author J Michael Oliver says that during the 1960s, a philosophical movement arose in the US that championed "reason, ethical egoism, and free-market capitalism".
-According to Oliver, anarcho-capitalism is a political theory which follows Objectivism, a philosophical system developed by Ayn Rand.
-However, he acknowledges that his advocacy of anarcho-capitalism is "quite at odds with Rand's ardent defence of 'limited government.
-Professor Lisa Duggan also says that Rand's anti-statist, pro–free market stances went on to shape the politics of anarcho-capitalism.
+According to author J. Michael Oliver, a philosophical movement arose during the 1960s in the United States that championed "reason, ethical egoism, and free-market capitalism."
+Oliver states that anarcho-capitalism is a political theory that follows Objectivism, a philosophical system developed by Ayn Rand.
+However, he acknowledged that his advocacy of anarcho-capitalism is "quite at odds with Rand's ardent defense of 'limited government'".
+Professor Lisa Duggan also said that Rand's anti-statist, pro–free market stances went on to shape the politics of anarcho-capitalism.

-According to Patrik Schumacher, the political ideology and programme of anarcho-capitalism envisages the radicalization of the neoliberal "rollback of the state."
-It also calls for the extension of "entrepreneurial freedom" and "competitive market rationality" to the point where the scope for private enterprise is all-encompassing and "leaves no space for state action whatsoever".
+According to Patrik Schumacher, the political ideology and program of anarcho-capitalism envisages the radicalization of the neoliberal "rollback of the state."
+It also calls for the extension of "entrepreneurial freedom" and "competitive market rationality" to the point where the scope for private enterprise is all-encompassing and "leaves no space for state action whatsoever."

+Molinari described the aim as "liberty of government", arguing that transitioning society from a forced artificial institution to a "purely natural fact" based on human sociability and needs.
+In this vision, authority is not abolished but transformed; it shifts from a territorial monopoly imposed by coercion to a service accepted and respected based on its utility.
+By replacing the "terror" of the state with voluntary associations, anarcho-capitalists argue that peace becomes the natural consequence of liberty, just as war is seen as the natural consequence of monopoly.

 On the state

-Anarcho-capitalists oppose the state and seek to privatize any service the government presently provides, such as education, infrastructure, or the enforcement of law.
+Anarcho-capitalists seek to privatize law enforcement along with all other government services such as education, charity, and infrastructure.
 They see capitalism and the free market as the basis for a free and prosperous society.
-Murray Rothbard stated that the difference between free-market capitalism and state capitalism is the difference between "peaceful, voluntary exchange" and a "collusive partnership" between business and government that "uses coercion to subvert the free market".
-Rothbard argued that all government services, including defence, are inefficient because they lack a market-based pricing mechanism regulated by "the voluntary decisions of consumers purchasing services that fufill their highest-priority needs" and by investors seeking the most profitable enterprises to invest in.
+Murray Rothbard states that the difference between free-market capitalism and state capitalism is the difference between "peaceful, voluntary exchange" and a "collusive partnership" between business and government that "relies on coercive mechanisms that interfere with market processes."
+Rothbard argues that all government services, including defense, are inefficient because they lack a market-based pricing mechanism regulated by "the voluntary decisions of consumers purchasing services that fulfill their highest-priority needs" and by investors seeking the most profitable enterprises to invest in.